Al Khor: Culture

-Located in a former two-level police station along the coast in Al Khor City is the Al Khor Archaeological Museum.
+The Al Khor Archaeological Museum Located is located in a former two-level police station on the coast in Al Khor City.
 It houses artifacts collected from expeditions carried out in the municipality.
 On the ground floor of the museum, handiwork relating to Qatar's cultural heritage are on display, and there are exhibits on the maritime traditions historically engaged in by Qataris, such as fishing and shipbuilding.
 Ancient artifacts obtained from excavations, including those done on the dye industry in Al Khor Island, are hosted on the first floor, as well as geographic maps of Al Khor.
 On the second level, visitors are provided with a view of the bay and docks near the museum.

 Al-Khor SC is active in organizing social events through its cultural division, the Al Khor SC Social and Cultural Committee.
 A number of partnerships have been signed between the committee and local schools and organizations.
 The committee is responsible for organizing the Al-Khor SC's summer camps which include educational lectures and physical activities.
 Programs put into effect by the committee include the Midar Maritime Festival at Al Khor Port, the Phantom Jets Championship in January 2015 at Al Khor Airport, diving classes, and natural history tours of various archaeological sites in the country.

 Al Khor Mall is an important cultural venue.
 It accommodates the first three cinemas to be constructed in the municipality, with a combined capacity of 600 viewers.
-As part of Qatar's annual Eid Al Fitr Festival, theatrical performances take place in the mall.
+Theatrical performances take place in the mall, as part of Qatar's annual Eid Al Fitr Festival.

 Economy

 Natural gas

-In the 1970s, natural gas was discovered off of Qatar's east coast in an area that came to be known as the North Field.
+Natural gas was discovered off of Qatar's east coast In the 1970s, in an area that came to be known as the North Field.
 The north-east portion of the municipality, known as Ras Laffan, was converted to a natural gas processing center.
 At present, Ras Laffan accommodates the world's largest GTL plant, the Pearl GTL which was constructed as by a partnership between Royal Dutch Shell and QatarEnergy.
-Qatar is also the world's second largest supplier of helium, which can bextracted from natural gas.
+Qatar is also the world's second largest supplier of helium, which can be extracted from natural gas.
 All of the country's helium is produced by Qatargas' two helium plants in Ras Laffan, which were commissioned in 2005 and 2013, respectively.
 In June 2017, amidst the Qatar diplomatic crisis, the government ordered the two plants to be shut down indefinitely.